dstackai/dstack/docs/docs/guides/server-deployment.md

 ??? info "Migrate from SQLite to PostgreSQL"
     You can migrate the existing state from SQLite to PostgreSQL using `pgloader`:

-    1. Create an new PostgreSQL database
+    1. Create a new PostgreSQL database
     2. Clone the `dstack` repo and [install](https://github.com/dstackai/dstack/blob/master/contributing/DEVELOPMENT.md) `dstack` from source.
        Ensure you've checked out the tag that corresponds to your server version (e.g. `git checkout 0.18.10`).
     3. Apply database migrations to the new database: